 700 Fifth Avenue at 55th Street

 Looking for a splurge?
 Kids and grown-ups receive the celeb treatment at this luxe Midtown spot, which offers plenty of family perks and specialty packages.
-Opt for the Camp Peninsula Package and kids can pitch a cozy tent inside their parents suite, enjoy a “s’mores welcome,” a poolside picnic above Fifth Avenue, scavenger hunt, and a turndown with slippers, robe, and sweet treat.
-Kids under 10 eat FREE at the Peninsula with this package, and a 50% discount is offered for bookings on adjoining rooms.
-Or partake in the Peninsula Academy, offering cooking classes for kids, the art of afternoon tea, or private tours of MoMA and The Intrepid Sea, Air, and Space Museum.
+Opt for the Camp Peninsula Package and kids can pitch a cozy tent inside their parents' suite, enjoy a “s’mores welcome,” a poolside picnic above Fifth Avenue, scavenger hunt, and a turndown with slippers, robe, and sweet treat.
+Or partake in the Peninsula Academy, offering cooking classes for kids, behind-the-scenes Broadway experiences, or private tours of MoMA, the Intrepid Sea, Air, and Space Museum, and more.

 Residence Inn New York Manhattan/Midtown East — Midtown East